-A proportion of the budget of Share-Net International is allocated for research and innovation on priority topics that have been identified following local agenda setting and mapping exercises.
+A proportion of the budget of Share-Net International is allocated to Grants for research and innovation on priority topics that have been identified following local agenda setting and mapping exercises.
 To avoid conflict of interest in the allocation of research funds the Ministry has agreed that all such funds and calls will be handled by NWO/WOTRO.

 To learn more about the Research Grants of Share-Net International please click here or on any of the awarded research grants in Bangladesh & Burundi stated below.